 We own and control various intellectual property rights, including patents, trade secrets, confidential information, trademarks, trade names, and copyrights.
-We are licensed to use certain patents, technology and other intellectual property rights owned and controlled by others.
-Similarly, other companies are licensed to use certain patents, technology and other intellectual property rights owned and controlled by us.
+We license patents, technology and other intellectual property rights owned and controlled by others.
+Similarly, other companies license patents, technology and other intellectual property rights owned and controlled by us.
 We do not consider any single patent or trademark, or any group of them, essential either to Teledyne's business as a whole or to any one of our reportable segments.
-The annual royalties received or paid under license agreements are not significant to any of our reportable segments or to Teledyne's overall operations.
+The annual royalties received or paid under license agreements are not significant to any of our reportable segments or to our overall operations.